deltatraced/delta-trace/lan/docs/2025/001 Note Entry Header Meanings.md

 2025-08-12 Wk 33 Tue - 13:17

-Notice I added another timestamp above.
+Notice the timestamps I am adding.
+This could be done in obsidian with `Ctrl+P QuickAdd: Run QuickAdd -> insert-datetime`.
+I usually do this very quickly.
+The keys are `Ctrl+P Q <Enter> <Enter>`.

 I take notes in a logging style where I come and log the next thought after some time, or I use timestamps to signify context change.
 For big context change, I use subheadings.

+The timestamp allows me to signify context change, correlate with other time information in deliverables, or track how I switch contexts.

 Now let's spawn an issue next to move on with the tutorial!